1 Kings 1 – Solomon Is Made King

 iii.
 Therefore they chose someone eligible for marriage or concubinage (a virgin), and a lovely young woman.
 “Whose beauty might engage his affections, and refresh his spirits, and invite him to those embraces which might communicate some of her natural heat to him, as was designed” (Poole).

 c.
 Abishag the Shunammite: From ancient times, many have wanted to associate this beautiful young woman with the Shulamite addressed in the Song of Solomon (Song of Solomon 6:13 and throughout).

 i.
 “According to the theory, as she ministered to David, she became romantically involved with his son Solomon and was later the subject of his love poem.”
 (Dilday)

 ii.
-Yet we must say that this conjecture at best – and Shumen is not the same as Shulam.
+Yet we must say that this is at best conjecture – and Shumen is not the same as Shulam.
 “Shunem, the modern Solem, lay eleven kilometers south-east of Nazareth and five kilometers north of Jezreel in Issachar territory, and was visited by Elijah (2 Kings 4:8).
-There is no need to identify Abishag with the Shulammite of Song of Solomon 6:13.”
-(Wiseman)
+There is no need to identify Abishag with the Shulammite of Song of Solomon 6:13” (Wiseman).